Matthewalvarado25/azure-network-protocols/README.md

 Time to observe SSH traffic

-- Inside Wireshark, type in "SSH" in the search bar and hit [Enter] to apply a filter that will only display SSH traffic
+- Inside Wireshark, type in "SSH" in the search bar and press enter to apply a filter that will only show SSH traffic
-- "SSH into" your Linux(Ubuntu) virtual machine through its private IP address by typing "ssh (username)@(private IP address)" within PowerShell Ex: "ssh labuser@10.0.0.5")
+- "SSH into" your Linux(Ubuntu) VM through its private IP address by typing "ssh (username)@(private IP address)" in PowerShell Ex: "ssh labuser@10.0.0.5")
-- In PowerShell, type commands (hostname, id, etc) into the Linux(ubuntu) SSH connection and observe traffic
+- In PowerShell, type the commands (hostname, id, etc) into the Linux(ubuntu) SSH connection and observe traffic

-- Exit the SSH connection by typing ‘exit’ and pressing [return]
+- Exit the SSH connection by typing exit and pressing return

 <p>